jesus-cano-ortega/data-model-blog/README.md

 4. Open the file `diagram.png` to check out your UML diagram!

-## 📝Instructions
+### Instructions

-Your Job is to update the `src/models.py` file with the code needed to replicate the StarWars data model.
+The main objective was to update the `src/models.py` file with the code needed to replicate the instagram data model showed above.

 The project is using the SQLAlchemy Python library to generate the database.

-- Your project must have a table `User` that will represent your blog users.
-- Your blog users will be able to login and save their favorite planets and characters.
-- The database should store the user favorites.
-- The database should store characters and planets.
-- What other tables do you think a blog like this might have?
-- What properties should go inside the user? or inside the Character or Favorite table?
-- What are the relationships between those tables?
-- Please add at least 4 models with all of its properties.
-- Generate the `diagram.png` file at the end by running `$ python3 models.py` on the console.